UncleMac66/nodenurse/README.md

   ./nodenurse.sh -c <path/to/hostfile>    runs a fresh healthcheck on the node(s) in the provided hostlist.
   ./nodenurse.sh -r gpu-1                 sends a hard reboot signal to node 'gpu-1'.
-  ./nodenurse.sh -v --all                 validates all nodes ./nodenurse.sh latest --alldown         grabs the latest healthchecks from nodes marked as drain or down in slurm.
+  ./nodenurse.sh -v --all                 validates all nodes ./nodenurse.sh -e -p compute            starts a remote execution prompt using all nodes in the 'compute' slurm partition ./nodenurse.sh latest --alldown         grabs the latest healthchecks from nodes marked as drain or down in slurm.
   ./nodenurse.sh identify gpu-[1-2]     display details about 'gpu-1' and 'gpu-2' then quit.